RobRendell/gTove/README.md

     * Option to show hidden fraction columns as a descending number?
 "Down 5"?
     * Option to display near mini (fraction = bar showing the fraction, other columns = floating number/text/symbols near mini)
     * Prevent sorting rows while editing?
 Can be confusing when the column you're editing reorders when you hit enter/tab
-    * Might want some way to filter things out?  e.g. hide fogged hidden minis?
-Hide things with no value in a column?
+    * Might want filter options in columns - filter for "any non-empty" plus specific values?
+"Not" checkbox?
         (e.g. if tracking initiative, could hide minis with no initiative value, to limit the table to things in the fight)
     * Click built-in values (e.g. visibility) in column to change?
     * Drag individual rows around within sorted list?
 For initiative tracking.